Behemyth/norrlander/content/portfolio/academic/rensselaer.md

   Half credited class, half club, RCOS brought together a community of students interested in open source software development.
 The class not only provided the knowledge and resources to understand the how and why of open source, but also the mentorship and external connections to get involved in real world projects.
 [Soul Engine](/portfolio/project/soul-engine) had some of its first work done as a RCOS project with the help, contributions, and support of that community.

-::UButton{label="Visit RCOS Organization" to="https://github.com/rcos" target="_blank" variant="ghost" size="xs" trailing-icon="i-heroicons-arrow-top-right-on-square"}
+::UButton{label="Visit RCOS Organization" to="https://github.com/rcos" target="_blank" variant="ghost" size="xs" trailing-icon="i-mdi-arrow-top-right-bold-box-outline"}
 ::

 ### ROC